Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Evaluation

 \subsection{Target-guided Dialogues}

 Instead of making consistent responses to the user-oriented topics, the dialogue system for target-guided dialogues is required to proactively lead the conversation topics towards a designated target~\cite{acl19-tgoc}.
-According to different applications, the target can be topical keywords~\cite{aaai21-tgoc}, knowledge entities~\cite{acl19-proactive}, items to recommended~\cite{tgredial}, etc.
+According to different applications, the target can be topical keywords~\cite{aaai21-tgoc}, knowledge entities~\cite{acl19-proactive}, or items to be recommended~\cite{tois23-mgcrs}.